henryleunghk/flutter-native-text-input/README.md

 ## Why you should use this

-Many iOS users are used to the subtle features provided by the native `UITextView` throughout iOS.
+Many mobile app users are used to the subtle features provided by the native iOS or Android systems.
 Even though Flutter provides a lot of useful widgets, many Flutter developers will notice that `TextField` or `CupertinoTextField` provided by Flutter are [not on par with their native counterpart][1].

 ![](demo/flutter-textfield.gif)
 ![](demo/native-textview.gif)

-The above shows just one of the missing text editing features in Flutter's `TextField`, when comparing to the native `UITextView`.
+The above shows just one of the missing text editing features in Flutter's `TextField`, when comparing to the native iOS `UITextView`.
 Features like these are especially important if you're building an app that involves a lot of text composition (messaging, editing document, and so on).

-To address this, this package simply wraps the native `UITextView` as a Flutter widget.
+To address this, this package simply wraps the native `UITextView` (and `EditText` for Android) as a Flutter widget.

 Hope you find it useful and happy coding! 🎉🎉🎉